 Yana Skakun

 Want to see my style in action?

-My portfolio shows the blend of documentary and creative portrait work I bring to every wedding.
-Get in touch and we can discuss what would work best for your day.
+My portfolio shows the blend of documentary observation and creative portrait work I bring to every wedding, from the quiet morning preparations through to the last dance.

+Yana Skakun